frantisekpapst-a11y/SQL_learning/sql-cheatsheet.md

 HAVING	⚠️
 ORDER BY	✅

-👉 alias vzniká až v SELECT

 🧠 14.
 Proč nejde alias ve WHERE
 SELECT ..., ROW_NUMBER() AS rn
 FROM ...
 WHERE rn = 1 -- ❌

-👉 protože:

-WHERE běží dřív než SELECT
-rn ještě neexistuje
+👉 WHERE běží dřív → rn ještě neexistuje

 🧠 15.
-Subquery (důležité!)
+Subquery
 SELECT *
 FROM (
     SELECT ..., ROW_NUMBER() AS rn